chadmando/til/html/add-non-breaking-spaces-to-html.md

 ## References

-This freeCodeCamp [article](https://www.freecodecamp.org/news/html-space-how-to-add-a-non-breaking-space-with-the-nbsp-character-entity/) covers this topic in detail.
+This freeCodeCamp [article](https://www.freecodecamp.org/news/html-space-how-to-add-a-non-breaking-space-with-the-nbsp-character-entity/) covers the topic in detail with examples.